BepisThrone/SexLab-Wiki/docs/slp/installation.md

 ### Settings

-P+ settings are **save-agnostic**, configure once and they apply to all saves.
+P+ settings are **save-agnostic**—configure once and they apply to all saves.

-Settings are stored in:
+Your MCM preferences are automatically saved to:
 ```
-SKSE\Plugins\SexLab.ini
+SKSE\Plugins\SexLabData\Settings.yaml
 ```

+For advanced configuration of the enjoyment system, detection thresholds, and other framework internals, see the [Settings Reference](../settings-reference/).

 ---